Community gardens are places where people come together to grow food, create habitat and connect with nature and their local community.

 Inner West Council supports community gardening, but this is balanced with a need for community safety.
 One strategy to mitigate the effects of contaminants is to only grow food in raised garden beds.

 Common contaminants in the Inner West include heavy metals such as lead (usually from paints and leaded fuel use) and hydrocarbons (usually from petrols and imported soil that may contain burnt material – a very common practice in the past) among others.
 What is a park now may have been a petrol station, industrial site or waste incinerator in the past.

 As a precaution, assume all soil is contaminated before gardening and take appropriate measures to protect yourself, your family and other community gardeners.

-- Grow vegetables in raised garden beds with clean soil
+- Grow food in raised garden beds with clean soil

 - Always use gloves

-- Wash your hands after immediately after handling soil
+- Wash your hands immediately after handling soil

-- Mulch, plant or pave or turf exposed soil
+- Mulch, plant, pave or turf exposed soil

 - Test soil you plan to grow food in.
 Macquarie University's Vegesafe project provides free heavy metal testing and is a good first step.